software-mansion/live-compositor/docs/pages/guides/quick-start.md

 # Quick start

-This guide will explain basic LiveCompositor setup.
+This guide explains creating a basic compositor setup.
+We will take two input videos and create an output video with both of them side-by-side.

 ## Configure inputs and output